apache/spark/docs/streaming-programming-guide.md

 you will not want to hardcode `master` in the program, but rather [launch the application with `spark-submit`](submitting-applications.html) and receive it there.
-However, for local testing and unit tests, you can pass "local[\*]" to run Spark Streaming in-process.
+However, for local testing and unit tests, you can pass "local[\*]" to run Spark Streaming in-process (detects the number of cores in the local system).
 Note that this internally creates a [SparkContext](api/scala/index.html#org.apache.spark.SparkContext) (starting point of all Spark functionality) which can be accessed as `ssc.sparkContext`.

 The batch interval must be set based on the latency requirements of your application and available cluster resources.
 See the [Performance Tuning](#setting-the-right-batch-size)